Welcome to our FAQs page. If you do not see your question here, please feel free to call the Dean of Students office at (323) 259-2661.

 I am concerned about (a/my) student.
 What should I do?

 No problem or concern should be considered “too insignificant," or “too big" to address, as we are here to help.
 Depending upon your role or relationship with the college, there are different avenues by which you can bring these concerns to our attention which are explained below.
-Information shared with us by concerned parties is then usually distributed to a limited group of trained professionals, called the Student Success Team, who create and implement a plan of support for the students.
+Information shared with us by concerned parties is then usually distributed to a limited group of trained professionals, called the Care Team, who create and implement a plan of support for the students.

 In non-emergent situations: